5 Signs Your Nonprofit Is Ready To Rebrand

 One: You Can’t Pass The Bar – Your Website Still Rocks a Sidebar on Your Homepage

-Modern sites are simpler to navigate, cleaner-looking (meaning lots of white space) and designed as full width.
-That means the side bar, usually on the right but can sometimes be seen on the left, is still a part of your user experience.
-Chances are that if you haven’t updated your site to match current trends, then your brand hasn’t been updated either.
+Modern sites are simpler to navigate, cleaner-looking (meaning lots of white space), and designed as full-width.
+That means the side bar (usually located on the right, but can sometimes be seen on the left) is still a part of your user experience.
+Chances are, if you haven’t updated your site to match current trends, then your brand hasn’t been updated either.

-This becomes the perfect win/win for you.
+This becomes the perfect win/win for your nonprofit.
 Updating your site always comes with some rebranding elements.
 Do this quick check: if your site looks out of date, look at your logo and see if it seems just as dated.

 Two: Your Shoes Don’t Fit Anymore – Your Nonprofit has Grown Up

-For example, one nonprofit we know and love used help individuals experiencing homelessness by collecting old t-shirts and remaking them into clothing and accessories for sale.
+For example, one nonprofit we worked with used to help individuals experiencing homelessness by collecting old t-shirts and remaking them into clothing and accessories for sale.
 That was 10 years ago.
 Now they make and sell all kinds of accessories like earrings and headbands.
 Currently, the sales from retreaded t-shirts only make up a fraction of their income.